MoonShineVFX/moondream-api/README.md

 ```

 ## Testing
-Test with roles that will frequently switch between superuser, admin, client and no-login.
-Sometimes it will fail the test cause the frequent switching of roles.
-So please try twice, or let it sleep more than 1 second between functions when it fail the test.
+Tested by switching roles between superuser, administrator, client, and no login.
+Sometimes frequent role switching will cause the test to fail, so please try more, or try to test for a specific file or function.

 1. Test all